boschglobal/kuksa.val.services/mock_service/README.md

 python3 ../showcase_gui/GUI.py
 ```

+Depending on your Python installation, you might need to install Tk on your system (e.g. `brew install tkinter` for MacOs or `sudo apt install python3-tk` for Ubuntu).

 # Generating API documentation

 API documentation is generated from Python docs and embedded into markdown files for easy rendering on Github without external hosting.
 The workflow `ensure-docs-up2date` makes sure that the API docs are up to date before merging a pull request.
 To update the docs, run